Alesso-Chiavarino/Outfitx/README.md

 Outfitx is a backend project built with Express.js that provides an API for managing and exploring outfits.
 This application allows users to create, update, delete, and search for custom outfit sets.

-If you have any questions or suggestions, please contact me at If you have any questions or suggestions, please contact me at [mailto:alessochiavarino@gmail.com](gmail.com/alessochiavarino)
+If you have any questions or suggestions, please contact me at [gmail.com/alessochiavarino](mailto:alessochiavarino@gmail.com)

 ## Deployment